PastFlex1/jwc-flowers/README.md

     rules_version = '2';
     service cloud.firestore {
       match /databases/{database}/documents {
-        match /{document=**} {
+        // Allow read and write access only for authenticated users match /{document=**} {
-          allow read, write: if true;
+          allow read, write: if request.auth != null;
         }
       }
     }
     ```
 4. Click **Publish**.

+This rule ensures that only users who are signed into your app (including anonymous users) can read from or write to the database, which is a good security practice.

 ### 4. Run the Development Server